eras/mxrxtx/README.md

 # Usage
 ## Install

-Binaries for Ubuntu Windows are available in the [GitHub releases page](../../releases/latest/).
+Binaries for Ubuntu and Windows are available in the [GitHub releases page](../../releases/latest/).
 Download a binary, extract it and run it from a terminal.